kkoomen/react-boilerplate/README.md

 ## Branches

+- `bootstrap-4`: A duplicate of the master branch, including bootstrap 4.
 - `immutablejs-excluded`: An duplicate of the master branch, excluding immutableJS.
 - `immutablejs-excluded--bootstrap-4`: An duplicate of the `immutablejs-excluded` branch, including bootstrap 4.

-- `bootstrap-4`: A duplicate of the master branch, including bootstrap 4.
+# Absolute imports

+Example: `import Button from 'src/components/Button';`

 # Getting started